-Not only that, but the Mongolian writing system today uses a modified version of the Cyrillic alphabet, hence a lot of people get that confused that Mongolians speak or write in Russian.
+Not only that, but the Mongolian writing system today uses a modified version of the Cyrillic alphabet, hence a lot of people get confused that Mongolians speak or write in Russian.

 Ultimately though, Mongolians do not speak or write in Russian.
 There is, however, a lot of older generation people who were born during 1940-1980 who speak decent Russian as a second language.
 But, the Mongolian language is completely separate from the Slavic languages in origin.
-The Mongolian language today just happens to borrow the Cyrillic alphabet from the Slavs and use some technology-related words that came from Russia since the 1920s.
+The Mongolian language today just happens to borrow the Cyrillic alphabet from the Slavs and use some technology-related words that came from Russia in the 1920s.

 Is Mongolian Related to Mandarin Chinese?